-I am proposing to make an ongoing work informed by derivatives of the Three Marks of Existence: impermanence, imperfection and incompleteness.
-In an ontological collision of nature, history and myth, I am proposing to approximate the intangible forging of a metaphysical kinship with the rugged elements of the ancient Cornish land and seascapes - a mysterious land that holds traces of animism from a lost time when nature was honoured, brutal and raw as opposed to aestheticised, tamed and exploited.
-The work is underpinned by a personal quest for a necessary fusion with nature, to escape the cacophony of technologised input and seek out qualities of the world that are found in lessons learned from nature.
-It is in traces of the subtle flow of time and acceptance of impermanence, imperfection and incompleteness that beauty emanates from the interminable chain of being.
+I am proposing to make an ongoing work informed by derivatives of the Three Marks of Existence which are central to philosophical aesthetics of wabi-sabi: impermanence, imperfection and incompleteness.
+In an ontological collision of nature, history and myth, I am proposing to approximate the intangible forging of a metaphysical kinship with the rugged elements of the ancient Cornish land and seascapes - a mysterious land that holds traces of a lost time when nature was honoured, brutal and raw as opposed to aestheticised, tamed and exploited.
+The work is underpinned by a personal quest for a necessary fusion with nature, to escape the cacophony of technologised input and seek out confirmation of qualities of the world found in moments of solitude in nature.
+The impetus arrives from a recent experience that forced me to reflect on the fleetingness of time and the importance of living in the present.
+It is in traces of the subtle flow of time and acceptance of impermanence, imperfection and incompleteness that beauty (the central enigma in art) emanates from the interminable chain of being.

 Fig.1: Rosemary Lewsie, 1999.
 Tregarrick Tor Menhir.
 In Payne, R. (1999) The Romance of the Stones: Cornwall's Pagan Past.
 Fowey Rare Books.